-DVRPC has provided the ability to use the QR Code (Quick Response Code) symbol to access the TIP website using your smartphone.
-Smartphone users with a QR Reader Application can open the application, point the camera at the QR Code symbol, and the smartphone will open up directly to the DVRPC TIP webpage.
+DVRPC has provided the ability to use the QR Code (Quick Response Code) symbol to access the TIP website using a smartphone.
+Smartphone users with a QR Reader Application can open the application, point the camera at the QR Code symbol, and the smartphone will open the DVRPC TIP web page.
 The DVRPC TIP QR Code symbol is shown here.

-Scan the QR code with your smartphone for up-to-date information on DVRPC's TIP, or visit www.dvrpc.org/TIP
+Scan the QR code with a smartphone for up-to-date information on DVRPC's TIP, or visit www.dvrpc.org/TIP.